-Two rare invertebrates have not been observed at the preserve.
-Suitable habitat for the first rare invertebrate is present in the oak-pitch pine woodland (Covell, 1984), but no individuals have been observed.
-The second rare invertebrate is found in open, sandy or grass-free areas at Katama Plains, Edgartown (Braker, 1987), and has been reported to occur at Trade Wind Fields Preserve, Oak Bluffs.
-This rare invertebrate is described as a sandplain grassland species found in open, nonvegetated areas such as the sandy ecotonal edges of pine forests, and as living in association with bearberry (Arctostaphyllos uva-ursi), with which it is cryptic (BEC, 1988).
-Suitable habitat for this invertebrate does not occur here, and bearberry is not found at the preserve.
+The two invertebrates listed above, not been observed at the preserve.
+Suitable habitat for the large and showy is present in the oak-pitch pine woodland (Covell, 1984), but no individuals have been observed.
+The is found in open, sandy or grass-free areas at Katama Plains, Edgartown (Braker, 1987), and has been reported to occur at Trade Wind Fields Preserve, Oak Bluffs.
+This beetle is described as a sandplain grassland species found in open, nonvegetated areas such as the sandy ecotonal edges of pine forests, and as living in association with bearberry (Arctostaphyllos uva-ursi), with which it is cryptic (BEC, 1988).
+Suitable habitat for this ground beetle does not occur here, and bearberry is not found at the preserve.